 Employers are also liable when they regard you as having a disability and making a decision that you cannot perform your job.
 When employers do this, they make these decisions without input for your doctor, and make these decisions even when you claim you can perform your job.

-If you believe you have been discriminated against because of a disability or illness, call us.
+If you believe you have been discriminated against because of a disability or illness or your employer fired you instead of accommodating your disability, call us at (404) 618-3838 or email us at email@example.com.
 We can help.